Spinall: 2015–2018: Debut album, Dreams, and Iyanu

-2017–18: Dreams, and Iyanu

 His third studio album Dreams was released independently by TheCAP Music on 8 October 2017.
 The album featured guest appearances from Niniola, Wurld, Ycee, Wizkid, Simi, Mr Eazi, Harrysong, Davido, Wande Coal, Reekado Banks, and Olamide.
 The album lead singles include: "Opoju" featuring Wizkid, "Calm Down" featuring Mr Eazi, and "Gimme Luv" featuring Olamide.
 On 18 November 2017, Spinall announced Party Of Your Dreams album launch on 26 November at Grand Ballroom of Oriental Hotel, Victoria Island, Lagos and in 2018, Spinall announced the second edition of Party of Your Dreams in Lagos on 7 December 2018, with supporting DJs; DJ Big N, DJ Consequence, DJ Enimoney, DJ Lambo, and more to play at the event.
 In 2019, Sodamola had his first UK headline concert in London tagged Party of Your Dreams on 21 April 2019 at XOYO!.

 On 24 October 2018, DJ Spinall shared featured acts and producers on his fourth studio album Iyanu.
 Guests on the album are Wizkid, Kizz Daniel, Davido, Burna Boy, Tekno, Nonso Amadi, Wurld, Dotman, and more.
 The album was exclusively produced by DJ Spinall and co-produced by Killertunes, CKAY, Nonso Amadi, Benie Macaulay and Stg.
 The album lead singles include: "Nowo" featuring Wizkid and "Baba" featuring Kizz Daniel.
 The album was released independently by TheCAP Music on 26 October 2018.

+On 11 September 2018, He signed international major deal with Atlantic Records UK and a publishing deal with Warner Chappell Music UK.
+He also became a brand ambassador for Pepsi Nigeria.

-2019-2020: Beyoncé Presents: Making The Gift, and The Recording Academy
+2019–2022: Beyoncé Presents: Making The Gift, and the Recording Academy

 In 2019, Beyoncé released an hour-long documentary special entitled Beyoncé Presents: Making The Gift.
 The television film was shot in Egypt, Nigeria, South Africa, and United States.
-The documentary was aired 16 September on ABC, where DJ Spinall appeared and spoke about the album The Lion King: The Gift, the basis of the documentary.
+The documentary aired on ABC, where DJ Spinall appeared and spoke about the album The Lion King: The Gift, the basis of the documentary.
+In 2019, he became the first Nigerian DJ to perform in the history of the Glastonbury Festival.

 In 2020, Spinall was among the 2,300 music executive inductees into The Recording Academy's class of 2020, alongside Bankulli, Lil Nas X, Gunna, Victoria Monét, Juls, among others for the 63rd Annual Grammy Awards.
 On 26 July 2020, Spinall spoke about The Grammy Award at This Sunday show with DJ Cuppy on Africa Now Radio via Apple Music.
 He was also among several celebrities such as D'banj, Praiz and Olisa to attend an exclusive party hosted by MTN for the data-bundled music service MusicTour.